belgif/review/Meetings/2020-03-11/minutes.md

 - Thierry: obtain agreement from French and German speaking community on proposal for the thematic Education + confirm to Raf
 - Liesbet: obtain agreement from BOSA on proposal for the thematic Education + confirm to Raf
 - Marc: send a mail to the members of ICEG, explaining the plan for organizing ICEG trainings on data standardization (objections at the latest expected before 2020-04-13)
+- Raf: contact RUG and ULB to see if they are interested in joining the ICEG training day
+- Thierry: contact Walloon universities (e.g. Namur) to see if they are interested in joining the ICEG training day